Pacific-salmon-assess/FR-PK-ResDoc/analysis/data/README.md

 -📁`generated` data generated from analyses
-  -just the stan fit
+  -2 `.rds ` files containing the Stan fits with the autocorrelated recruitment residuals (AR1) or the time-varying productivity (TV).
+  -`benchmarks.csv` are the 3 benchmarks estimated in and their 95th percentiles -`C_df.csv` and `spwn_df.csv` are quantiles of catch and spawners from the observation model.
+  -`perf-metrics.csv` are the performance metrics from the forward simulation.
--📁`raw` data used in the analysis or to show the HCR
+-📁`raw` data used in the analysis or to show the HCR.
-  -`current_hcr.csv` is just a helper .csv generated to show the HCR
+    -`HCRs.csv` is a helper .csv to plot the HCRs.
-  -`fr_pk_spw_har.csv` is the spawn and harvest data with their CVs from ***who again?***
+    -`fr_pk_spw_har.csv` is the spawn and harvest data from Kaitlyn Dionne with their assumed CVs.
-  -`fr_pk_spw_har_even_CVs.csv` is the same data but with all CVs equal for experimenting
+    -`escapement_CV_justifications.xlsx` is a file with multiple pages corresponging to options of CVs to use in the observation model.
+Sampling stanzans and assumed CVs are described here.
+    -`PinkSalmonPrediction&ObservationDataFile(from Merran).csv` is preseason forecasts and post-season corrected run sizes for Pink and Sockeye from 1987-2021.
+This data was used to get an empirical estimate of forecast error to be used in the forward simulation.
     -📁`bio`
-    -`HistoricalPinkWeightDownload.csv` is average body mass downloaded from the [PSC's app](https://psc1.shinyapps.io/BioDataApp/)
+        -`HistoricalPinkWeightDownload.csv` is average body mass downloaded from the [PSC's app](https://psc1.shinyapps.io/BioDataApp/).
-    -`sp-len-fecundity-Grant-etal-2014.csv` is the length fecundity relationship (Table 12) from Grant et al (2014)
+        -`sp-len-fecundity-Grant-etal-2014.csv` is the length fecundity relationship (Table 12) from Grant et al (2014) .
-    -`competitor_density_long.csv` is numbers of pink salmon in the north pacific 1925-2015 reported in Table 21 in the supplement of [Ruggerone & Irvine (2018)](https://afspubs.onlinelibrary.wiley.com/doi/full/10.1002/mcf2.10023)
+        -`Ruggerone_Irvine_2018_TS21.csv` is numbers of pink salmon in the north pacific 1925-2015 reported in Table 21 in the supplement of [Ruggerone & Irvine (2018)](https://afspubs.onlinelibrary.wiley.com/doi/full/10.1002/mcf2.10023).
+    -📁`hatchery`
+        -`2023 BY Fraser Pink Production Plan.xlsx` is DFO SEP's 2023 hatchery production plans for Lower Fraser Pinks.
+        -`Fraser Pink Releases 1955-2021.xlsx` is releases of Pinks into the Fraser from 1955-2021.